 - In addition, share with your son or daughter that alcohol and drug use increases the risk of being a sexual assault victim and increase one’s risk of being an offender.
 Additionally, several drugs, Rohypnol (aka “Roofies”) and GHB, dubbed the “date rape drugs” are easily slipped into drinks without easy detection.

-: Messiah College is a diverse community of which we are proud.
+Hate Crimes: Messiah University is a diverse community of which we are proud.
 Sometimes, some of our newer students come from environments that are not as rich in cultural and religious diversity.

 - Hateful speech and conduct against others of different backgrounds and cultures is unacceptable and does not belong in a community of Christian scholars.

-- Harassment of others, for any reason, including race, gender, sexual orientation, or personal differences is against College policy and disciplinary action will result.
+- Harassment of others, for any reason, including race, gender, sexual orientation, or personal differences is against university policy and disciplinary action will result.

 - Weapons that are considered potentially dangerous, harmful, and/or lethal are prohibited.
 This includes but is not limited to the following: ammunition, bows and arrows, crossbows, knives, clubs, whips, spears, swords, martial arts weapons, BB guns, CO2 guns, pellet guns, water balloon launchers.
 Some of the aforementioned items may be required for classroom use and are permitted for this use only.
 These items must be registered with the Department of Safety.
 In extenuating circumstances, appeals to this policy should be made to the Director of Safety for consideration.